junxit/us-congress-bills-113/bill.md

 > - **(7)** *Prohibition on lobbying activity*
 >   - **(A)** *In general* Amounts authorized to be appropriated under this title may not be utilized by any grant recipient to—
 >     - **(i)** lobby any representative of the Department of Justice regarding the award of any grant funding; or
->     - **(ii)** lobby any representative of a Federal, state, local, or tribal government regarding the award of grant funding.
+>     - **(ii)** lobby any representative of a Federal, State, local, or tribal government regarding the award of grant funding.
 >   - **(B)** *Penalty* If the Attorney General determines that any recipient of a grant under this title has violated subparagraph (A), the Attorney General shall—
 >     - **(i)** require the grant recipient to repay the grant in full; and
 >     - **(ii)** prohibit the grant recipient from receiving another grant under this title for not less than 5 years.